hozer07/cpp-mini-projects/README.md

 # cpp-mini-projects
-1- Gaussian Elimination with Partial Pivoting
+1- Gaussian Elimination with Partial Pivoting\n
 Solves a matrix equation by using Gaussian elimination.
 Reads the square matrix from "A.txt" and constants from "b.txt".
 Solves for x in Ax = b